Xia Brookside: WWE (2018–2022, 2025)

-Return To World Wonder Ring Stardom (2022–present)
+Return to Stardom (2022–2024)

-On 29 December 2022, Brookside would make her return to Stardom alongside the debuting Mariah May at Stardom Dream Queendom 2 accompanying a returning Mina Shirakawa for her tag match with Unagi Sayaka against Donna Del Mondo members Thekla and Mai Sakurai.
+On 29 December 2022, Brookside would make her return to Stardom alongside a debuting Mariah May at Stardom Dream Queendom 2, accompanying a returning Mina Shirakawa for her tag match with Unagi Sayaka against Donna Del Mondo members Thekla and Mai Sakurai; after the match, the three would form a trio called Club Venus.
+Brookside returned to England after wrestling her final Stardom match on 29 January 2023, subsequently leaving Club Venus exactly one month after it was formed.
+At Stardom American Dream 2024, Brookside and May returned to Stardom for one night only, reuniting with Shirakawa as Club Venus in a losing effort against Mayu Iwatani, Momo Kohgo, and Tam Nakano.